-Yesterday we had a look at CSS Linear Radiants, and as promised today, we'll look into radial gradients.
+Yesterday we had a look at CSS Linear Gradiants.
+And as promised, today we'll look into radial gradients.
 These gradients show from a round perspective.

 Types of CSS Gradients permalink